Máel Sechlain Mac Áeda

-Máel Sechlain Mac Áeda (alternatively Malachias Mac Aodha, anglicised Malachy McHugh) was the Archbishop of Tuam 131210 August 1348.
+Máel Sechlain Mac Áeda (alternatively Malachias Mac Aodha, anglicised Malachy McHugh) was Archbishop of Tuam from 1312 to 10 August 1348.

 Background

 Máel Seachlainn Mac Áeda was a member of a Connacht family associated with the Kings of Connacht.
 They were natives of Maigh Seóla, near Tuam, and originally of the Clann Cosgraigh, which was a branch of the Uí Briúin and kin to the Muintir Murchada.

 The surname is nowadays rendered McHugh, or more rarely, McCoy.

 Episcopal career

 Mac Áeda was elected archbishop of Tuam about March 1312, but not translated from Elphin until 19 December 1312, and did not receive possession of the temporalities until 1 April 1313.
 Also known as Malachais Tuamensis or Malachi MacHugh, he died in 1348.

 Leabhair Mac Áeda

 He wrote what was described by O'Reilly as "a large volume of miscellaneous matter in Irish, containing, amongst other things, a catalogue of Irish kings from Niall Naoighiallach (Niall Noígíallach) to Roderick O'Conor (Ruaidrí Ua Conchobair).
 Sir James Ware, in his account of Irish writers, says, it was extant in his time, and called the Book of Mac Aodha.
 We can not say where it is to be found at present."